 Key messages

-• There is an ongoing national shortage of Pfizer Bicillin L-A (benzathine benzylpenicillin tetrahydrate) prefilled syringes (600,000 units per syringe and 1.2 million units per syringe) that is expected to continue throughout 2024.
+- There is an ongoing national shortage of Pfizer Bicillin L-A (benzathine benzylpenicillin tetrahydrate) prefilled syringes

-• The Therapeutic Goods Administration has approved a second overseas-registered product, Extencilline benzathine benzylpenicillin 1.2 million unit vial (France) under Section 19A of the Therapeutic Goods Act 1989.
+- The Therapeutic Goods Administration has approved a second overseas-registered product, Extencilline benzathine benzylpenicillin 1.2 million unit vial (France) under Section 19A of the Therapeutic Goods Act 1989.
+This will be available from the 24 November 2024 to cover any potential supply gaps.

-• The Extencilline and Brancaster benzathine benzylpenicillin products require reconstitution and have different administration instructions to Bicillin L-A pre-filled syringe.
+- The Extencilline benzathine benzylpenicillin products require reconstitution and have different administration instructions to Bicillin L-A pre-filled syringe.

-• The shortage situation continues to evolve and may change on short notice.
-Clinicians, pharmacies and health services are advised to anticipate and prepare for disruptions to benzathine benzylpenicillin supply throughout 2024.
+- The shortage situation continues to evolve and may change on short notice.
+Clinicians, pharmacies and health services are advised to anticipate and prepare for disruptions to benzathine benzylpenicillin supply into 2025.

 Advice to support clinical practice during the shortage